-The General Assembly is a body that allows shareholders to exercise their rights in Company matters.
-The work of the General Assembly, its authority and competence, shareholders rights and the manner in which they are exercised are set out in the Company's Articles of Association, publicly available on the Company website (www.koncar.hr).
+The General Assembly is a body that allows Shareholders to exercise their rights in Company matters.
+The work of the General Assembly, its authority and competence, Shareholders' rights and the manner in which they are exercised are set out in the Company's Articles of Association, publicly available on the Company website (koncar.hr).

-The General Assembly is competent for the election and granting of discharge to Supervisory Board members, decides on the use of profit, grants discharges to Management and Supervisory Board members, appoints auditors and decides on amendments to the Articles of Association, increasing and reducing of share capital and other matters falling under its competence by law.
+The General Assembly is competent for the election and revocation of the Supervisory Board Members, decides on the distribution of profit, grants discharges to Management and Supervisory Board Members, appoints auditors and decides on amendments to the Articles of Association, increase and reduction of share capital and other matters falling under its competence by law.

-In 2021, one session of the General Assembly was held.
-At the session held on 1 June 2021, all items on the agenda were adopted.
-The General Assembly passed a resolution on the discharge of the Management Board and the Supervisory Board, a resolution on the distribution of the Company profit realised in 2020, a resolution on the appointment of auditors for 2021 and approved the Report on the Remuneration for the Members of the Management Board and the Supervisory Board for 2020.
-All decisions adopted at General Assembly sessions have been published in accordance with legal regulations and are available on the websites of the Company (www.koncar.hr), Zagreb Stock Exchange and HANFA, together with the results of the voting.
+In 2022, one meeting of the General Assembly was held.
+At the meeting held on 10 June 2022, all items on the agenda were adopted.
+The General Assembly passed a resolution on the discharge of the Management Board and the Supervisory Board, a resolution on the distribution of the Company profit realised in 2021, a resolution on the appointment of auditors for 2022 and approved the Report on the Remuneration for the Members of the Management Board and the Supervisory Board for 2021.
+All resolutions adopted at General Assembly meetings have been published in accordance with legal regulations and are available on the websites of the Company (www. koncar.hr), Zagreb Stock Exchange and HANFA.